wavefrontHQ/docs/pages/doc/registered_queries.md

 Our customers have asked us to be able to register and ingest a query.
 Here are some use cases:

-### Complex Queries
+### Simplify User Experience

 Many queries are complex and intimidating for non-expert users.
-Registered queries allow you to simplify the query.
-When you register the query, other users only have to run the registered query.
+Registered queries allow advanced users to use the results of a complex `ts()` expression to create new metrics.
+Other users can then use just that metric in other `ts()` expressions.

-The screenshot below shows how we created a registered query from a very complex query.
-We use `aliasMetric` so we can call the registered query by that name.
-The next time we need the result of the query, we can just use `ts(test.billing.metric)`
+The screenshot below shows how you can create a registered query from a very complex query.
+You use `aliasMetric` and call the metric by that metric name in a new query.
+In this example, just use `ts(test.billing.metric)` the next time we need the result of the query.

 ![registered query](images/registered_query.png)

+Other examples might include:
+* Creating new metrics from `ts()` expressions that do transformations such as collapsing multiple series into one, retagging series using `taggify()`, or doing joins to create new synthetic series.
+* Creating new metrics from `ts()` expressions that do complex filtering of data using joins and other techniques.

 ### Performance Improvements

-Registered queries make it possible to run a complicated query once and save the results.
-All dashboards can then look at that result instead of computing the query live, which saves on resources.
+Improve performance by pre-processing expensive `ts()` queries and saving the results as a new metric.
+Expensive might mean a large volume of data is accessed, many calculations are done, many metrics are use, and so on.
+Registered queries are especially useful if the expensive operation has to be performed many times -- you can now do expensive piece once and use the new metric(s).

 For example, suppose you have the following query:

 `mavg(60d,sum(rate(dataingester.report-points)))`

 You create a registered query for that, which outputs `saved.dataingester.report-points`.
 The next time you need the report points information, you query `ts(saved.dataingester.report-points)` and you get instant results.
 The server does not have to compute the `rawsum`, `rate`, and 60-day moving average.

+You can reduce data scan rate in a similar way using registered queries.

 ## Some Basics